-They might take a biopsy if you have kidney cancer that has spread.
+You might have a biopsy if you have kidney cancer that has spread and before your treatment.

 How you have it